tigransloyan/pedrokroger.net/source/_posts/2012-11-05-time-tracking-for-founders.markdown

 Also, after analyzing this data, I gave up trying to be productive on Saturdays.
 Now it's my day off.

-But to me the biggest payoff is when I analyze the time I've spent in individual projects.
+But to me the biggest payoff is when I analyze the time I've spent on individual projects.
 For instance, I realized I spent a huge amount of time fiddling with tools when I was writing [my book] (I tend to do that).
-The next time I write a book I'll be careful not to do that as much.
+The next time I write a book I'll be careful not to do that (as much).

 ## Energy Level

 Of course time is only one metric.
 Energy level is as import as time.
 If you have time and no energy you are not going to accomplish much.
 On the other hand, given enough time and energy you can do anything you want.
-Unfortunately, tracking energy levels is very and invasive.
+Unfortunately, tracking energy levels is difficult and invasive.
 Out of curiosity, I recorded my perceived energy level during the day for almost two weeks.
 Every half-hour I'd rate my energy level as:

 - 0: sleeping
 - 1: need a nap